Official press release (April 17, 2017)

 Lux Fulgebit, featuring the world premiere recording of the 16th-century Mass Christe Jesu by William Rasar, was launched on Low Sunday, April 23, 2017, at a festive reception in St. Mary's Parish Hall.

 Or via direct order from the St. Mary's website

-By ordering directly from us, you ensure that 100% of proceeds go to support sacred music at St. Mary’s.
+By ordering directly from us, all proceeds go to support sacred music at St. Mary’s.

 What music is included on the CD?

 The CD is the “soundtrack” of a sung Mass as it is done at St. Mary’s Norwalk on Sundays and feast days.
 Everything musical that takes place in the Mass is included, from the bells to the organ, the chant, and the choral polyphony.
 The readings and chants all come from the Mass at Dawn of Christmas Day, and the polyphony featured is the Mass Christe Jesu by William Rasar, with motets by William Byrd, Alfonso Ferrabosco, and Walter Lambe.

 The Mass at Dawn is the second Mass of Christmas Day.
 Most feasts in the Roman rite have one proper set of readings and chants, but Christmas, almost uniquely, has three sets: one to be sung at midnight, one at dawn, and one for masses during the day.
 The Masses for Midnight and during the day have been recorded numerous times before, while the Mass at Dawn is less commonly heard.